KritiShrestha/social-network/README.md

 ## Installation
 Clone this repository https://github.com/KritiShrestha/socialnetwork to your local machine.
 Open the project in your VS code.
-Then run the following commands: npm init npm install the dependencies
+Then run the following commands: npm i npm run seed npm start

 ## Usage
 Clone this repository on command line.